-Top 5 greatest finishes at the Cheltenham Festival
+Top 6 greatest finishes at The Cheltenham Festival

 Hardy Eustace – Champion Hurdle 2005

-An absolute barnstormer of a three-way finish kicks off this list; with the resolute Hardy Eustace sticking his neck out to claim the Champion Hurdle ahead of the highly touted Harchibald and Brave Inca.
+An absolute barnstormer of a three-way finish; with the resolute Hardy Eustace sticking his neck out to claim the Champion Hurdle ahead of the highly-touted Harchibald and Brave Inca.

 Not only did this win confirm Hardy Eustace to be as tough as teak, but it also saw him join a select club of horses to win the Champion Hurdle in back-to-back years.

 The David Nicolson-trained seven-year-old pulled off a spectacular win which has many parallels to Hardy Eustace’s Champion Hurdle victory.